schoenmedia/vagrant_lamp/README.md

 don´t forget the --recursive flag to get the submodules also

 2. Configure config/vagrant.yaml and puppet/config/<hostname>.yaml
-Al least the nfs_map_uid and apache_chown to get the nfs synced_folder work right.
+At least the nfs_map_uid and apache_chown to get the nfs synced_folder work right.

 3. configure on host: /etc/hosts:
 192.168.2.2 mybox.dev